subtitulamos/subtitulamos/README.md

 # Setup

-You need a bunch of things to be installed on the system in order to run the website (a Linux/UNIX machine is recommended, as most tools are not officially designed to run on other OS.
-Something like Vagrant is an alternative if your OS is not \*nix), so let's get on with that:
+You need a bunch of things to be installed on the system in order to run the website (a Linux/UNIX machine is recommended for full functionality, but you can perfectly get it to run on a Windows with Nginx + MariaDB + NodeJS + PHP, albeit without search).
+Something like Vagrant might be an interesting alternative if your OS is not \*nix).

 ## Required software

 > _Note_: Installation instructions for the following software are not provided since that would greatly increase the length of this guide.
 All of it is fairly popular and well-documented, so you should be able to easily find this stuff online.
 Do note that the versions specified in the list are not necessarily minimal requirements, it's just that the website has simply not been tested with releases prior to those, and it may not work correctly.

 - PHP 7.1+
-- MySQL
+- MariaDB (Though MySQL should work)
 - Nginx + php-fpm (you can find a sample Nginx config at the end) / Apache
     - Alternatively, for local development, you can run from the built-in PHP server (see Appendix 2)
 - Composer
-- NodeJS (latest stable version)
+- NodeJS (10.x+, latest stable version should be fine)
 - ElasticSearch 5.5+ [[Instructions]](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/_installation.html)
   - ElasticSearch requires a recent JDK 8 version.
 You may need to [use a backport](https://linux-tips.com/t/how-to-install-java-8-on-debian-jessie/349/2) from a newer OS release